-With respect to the urban areas each of Karachi, Lahore, Gujranwala, Faisalabad, Rawalpindi, Multan, Sialkot, Sargodha, Bahawalpur, Hyderabad, Sukkur, Peshawar, Quetta and Islamabad being large size cities have been treated as independent stratum.
+With respect to the urban areas each of Karachi, Lahore, Gujranwala, Faisalabad, Rawalpindi, Multan, Sialkot, Sargodha, Bahawalpur, Hyderabad, Sukkur, Peshawar, Quetta and Islamabad being large size city has been treated as independent stratum.
 Each of these cities has further been sub-stratified according to low, middle, high-income groups based on the information collected in respect of each enumeration block.
-After excluding the population of large sized cities the remaining urban population in each defunct administrative division in all provinces has been grouped and treated as an independent stratum.
+After excluding the population of large sized cities the remaining urban population in each administrative division's in all provinces have been grouped and treated as an independent stratum.